Disney Plus: Every show, movie and original that Disney will stream -- and when

 With the massive libraries of Disney -- and, now 21st Century Fox -- as candidates for the service, what do we know will be included?

 Overall, we know that Disney Plus will be an exclusive streaming home for all of Disney's theatrical releases in 2019 and beyond, starting with Captain Marvel at launch.
-Disney on Wednesday surprised Marvel fans by announcing mega-blockbuster Avengers: Endgame will also be available to stream at launch on Nov.
-12, a month earlier than planned.
-And you can count on Disney Plus to be the exclusive place to stream the rest of Disney's theatrical slate going forward too, including Star Wars: The Rise of Skywalker, Frozen 2, The Lion King, Toy Story 4 and so on.
+Disney on Wednesday surprised Marvel fans by announcing mega-blockbuster Avengers: Endgame will also be available to stream at launch Tuesday, a month earlier than planned.
+And Monday, the company announced more Marvel movies that would be available at launch, blowing out the initial catalog to 16 titles.

-It will also have original series and movies exclusive to its service.
-The live-action, big-budget Star Wars spinoff The Mandalorian is probably its most-anticipated launch title.
-We'll also be getting Marvel original shows with stories tightly integrated with the Marvel Cinematic Universe movies and starring the same actors as the films.
-We'll also see a Star Wars Obi-Wan Kenobi series with Ewan McGregor reprising his role sometime down the line.

 Day one library highlights